 Springfield, our state’s capital, is located in central Illinois and home to about 117,000 people with over 211,000 in the metro area.
 It is also home to Abraham Lincoln’s presidential library, museum, and former home, making it a popular tourist destination in the state.
 The median age in Springfield is about 37 years old.

-We at Agruss Law Firm are proud to serve the people of Springfield in personal injury cases, including when you or a loved one has suffered an injury or wrongful death in a slip and fall accident, and we are fully committed to protecting your rights and ensuring that the other party is held legally accountable when negligence occurs.
+We at Mike Agruss Law are proud to serve the people of Springfield in personal injury cases, including when you or a loved one has suffered an injury or wrongful death in a slip and fall accident, and we are fully committed to protecting your rights and ensuring that the other party is held legally accountable when negligence occurs.
 We will fight until the very end to ensure that you receive full financial compensation for all injuries and losses, including medical expenses, property damage, lost wages, and pain and suffering, and you won’t owe us a dime for our services.
 Contact our Springfield personal injury lawyers for a free consultation today.

 Slip and Falls